Union Oyster House: Owners

 Between 1826 and 1913, the Atwood family owned the business.
 They sold it to the Fitzgerald family, who changed the name of the business to Union Oyster House.
 In 1940, the Greaves brothers became the new owners.
 Thirty years later, they sold it to the Milano family, who own it as of 2025.
+Joe Milano inherited the business from his father after working alongside him from August 1970.